UPPMAX/UPPMAX-documentation/docs/software/r_packages_bianca.md

 ## Principles

-Works for all | Special solution for Rackham users Find source files | Install in side a R session on Racham Download to Transit/wharf| Transfer to the wharf via any method Install On Bianca | Move package to right folder
+Works for all | Special solution for Rackham users Find source files | Install in side a R session on Rackham Download to Transit/wharf| Transfer to the wharf via any method Install On Bianca | Move package to right folder